ethanyuwang/Buzmo/README.md

 * ~~PrivateChats currently does not use Private_chats table.
 Update interactor so that it is used.~~

-* Delete/delete on cascade
+* Delete on cascade - double check & make sure everythings correct

 * ~~Post a message: The message can be a private message, or in the MyCircle, or in a ChatGroup.
 Note that there are different parameters in these three settings.~~

-* Delete a message: Remove the message in the private conversation, ~~the MyCircle~~, or a ChatGroup.
+* ~~Delete a message: Remove the message in the private conversation, the MyCircle, or a ChatGroup.~~

 * ~~Create a ChatGroup: The user creates a new ChatGroup, group properties are also set.~~